microsoft/fast/sites/website/src/docs/introduction.md

 `@microsoft/fast-components` is a library of Web Components that *composes* the exports of `@microsoft/fast-foundation` with stylesheets aligning to the FAST design language.
 This composition step registers a custom element.

-Both the [quick start](./fast-foundation/getting-started) and the [advanced guide](/fast-foundation/getting-started#advanced-guide) leverage custom elements from this package.
+Both the [quick start](./fast-foundation/getting-started) and the [advanced guide](./fast-foundation/getting-started#advanced-guide) leverage custom elements from this package.

 ### fast-components-msft

 `@microsoft/fast-components-msft` is another library of Web Components that *composes* `@microsoft/fast-foundation`. `@microsoft/fast-components-msft` uses the same custom element names as `@microsoft/fast-components`, but makes use of different stylesheets that align to the Microsoft design language.

-## Using the Documentation
+## Getting Started

+If you're looking to get started using our components right away, take a look at [the components quick start](./fast-foundation/getting-started).
+You'll also want to check out [our integrations](./fast-foundation/webpack) if you're looking to add the components into a Webpack build or incorporate them with another front-end framework.
+For those interested in implementing their own design system or customizing the styles of the components, after you [have a look at the components](./fast-foundation/getting-started), you'll want to read through [our styling docs](./fast-components/intro).
+Finally, if your goal is to build your own components or apps with `fast-element`, you can learn all about that in our [guide to building web components with FASTElement](./fast-element/getting-started).

 ## Joining the Community

-## Getting Started
+Looking to get answers to questions or engage with us in realtime?
+Our community is most active [on Discord](https://discord.gg/FcSNfg4).
+We look forward to building an amazing open source community with you!